postersw/AndersonIsland/ReadMe.txt

 		BUILD.PHONEGAP.COM
 		Log in to build.phonegap.com.  support@postersw.com
 		Select Accounts -> Edit Account -> Signing keys.
-		Click on Add key, create a new key with the .P12 file just created and the .mobileprovision file just create.
+		Click on Add key, create a new key with the .P12 file just created and the .mobileprovision file just created.
 		Set the password to the password 'dd' you created above.

 Someone else's notes: RENEW CERT USING XCODE